-Decisions regarding compensation (salary and bonus) of the Company's Chief Executive Officer were made by the Executive Committee of the Board of Directors, except that Robert E. Rose, who resigned as the Chief Executive Officer effective March 31, 1998, did not participate in the preparation of recommendations, or the review, modification or approval thereof, with respect to his compensation.
-Such decision for 1997 was determined subjectively, and not necessarily tied to corporate performance, with consideration given to Mr. Rose's level of responsibility and importance to the Company relative to other Company executives, his time with the Company, individual performance and contributions to the successful implementation of significant initiatives that are expected to benefit the Company in future years, including the Company's capital upgrade program, on-going rationalization of its rig fleet (purchases and sales) and quality and safety improvements.
+Decisions regarding compensation (salary and bonus) of the Company's Chief Executive Officer were made by members of the Board of Directors who were independent of management and not affiliated with the Company, its officers or employees of the Company or its subsidiaries or of Loews or any other affiliated companies.
+James S. Tisch did not participate in the preparation of recommendations, or the review, modification or approval thereof, with respect to his compensation.
+Such decision for 1998 was determined subjectively, and not necessarily tied to corporate performance, with consideration given to Mr. Tisch's level of responsibility and importance to the Company relative to other Company executives, his contributions to the successful implementation of significant strategic initiatives that are expected to benefit the Company in future years, including the Company's capital upgrade program and on-going rationalization of its rig fleet (purchases and sales).
 No fixed, relative weights were assigned to these subjective factors.